raisiqueira/nestjs-nextjs-auth0/README.md

 This is a monorepo with two microservices and one Next.js app.
 This project is used to test the **Auth0 SDK**.

+## Setup Auth0

+First of all, you need to create a new Auth0 API (under _Applications_ menu).

+### Setup microservice-01

+Now, you need to update `.env` file with your Auth0 API credentials.
+Go to `microservice-01` folder and do that.

+### Setup microservice-02

+After setting up the microservice-01, you need to update `.env` file with your Auth0 API credentials (create a Machine to Machine app and select the API that you have created).
+Go to `microservice-02` folder and do that.

+### Setup Next.js app

+Under _Applications_ menu, create a _Regular Web Applications_, copy your credentials, and udpate `.env` file with your Auth0 API credentials.
+Go to `web` folder and do that.

 ## What's inside?

 This turborepo uses [Yarn](https://classic.yarnpkg.com/lang/en/) as a package manager.
 It includes the following packages/apps: